 Is It Too Late to Reach Across the Political Divide?
 It is — if we don’t do our work.

-Too often, just now, the choice seems to be either fierce apoliticism and a refusal to ruffle anyone’s feathers (a daring position in a world full of suffering), or a conscious decision to move through an activist life in a constant state of rage and near hopelessness.
+Speaking of defeat — beyond the question of bridge-building, there is the question of sustained engagement or, you know, engagement.
+Too often, just now, the choice — for me and for everyone else — seems to be either a grim resolve to move through life in a constant state of rage and despair, or a fierce commitment to apoliticism along with a refusal to ruffle anyone’s feathers; a daring position in a world full of suffering.
 Those aren’t the only choices, of course, Grace being the third and best one.
-Living in a state of Grace, I imagine, might look something like this: refusing to bury our heads in the sand, speaking truth to power, dedicating our time and energy to those most vulnerable, and accepting—gracefully—the perspectives of those who see the world differently than we do.
+Living in a state of Grace, I imagine, might look something like this just now: refusing to bury our heads in the sand, speaking truth to power, dedicating our time and energy to those most vulnerable, and accepting, or at least acknowledging—Gracefully—the perspectives of those who see the world differently than we do.

 But for me, at least—for now, at least, Grace is in short supply.
 There are perspectives, it would seem, that I cannot accept; hurts I cannot yet transcend.

-Interestingly, I keep capitalizing the word Grace, believing — as I do — that real Grace is a Divine gift.
-It certainly seems above and beyond my frail human ability to summon any on my own just now.
+Interestingly, I keep capitalizing the word Grace, believing — as I do — that real Grace is a divine gift, well beyond my frail human capacity.
 I have known people who radiated Grace (my father, Don, and father-in-law, Jim, for instance), but not many.
-Most of us are either totally disconnected or angry.
-Given that we have replaced regular and rugged spiritual practice with cable news and social media, this should come as no surprise.
+Most of us are radiating something quite different just now, assuming we haven’t dissociated altogether.
+We are either numb or incandescent.

-But imagine, for a moment, the alternative.
-Imagine if we spent more time seeking Grace than doom scrolling or consuming the news, and genuinely, gracefully, accepting the perspectives of those who see the world differently than we do.
+But in the spirit of this Letters Project, let’s imagine, for a moment, the alternative.
+Imagine if we were able to Gracefully acknowledge the perspectives of those on the other side of the political divide.
 I’m not asking you to imagine that we stop having the hard conversations or cease our efforts to bring about the social and political change we deem necessary.
-I’m just asking us to imagine a world in which we could do all these things minus the hurt, hatred, and toxic rage.
-Imagine if we didn’t get defensive, didn’t lash out in fear or as a result of hurt feelings or a sense of betrayal…
+I’m just asking us to imagine a world in which we could do all these things minus the hatred and toxic rage.
+For reasons having to do with strategy as well as civility, imagine if we didn’t always get defensive; imagine if we didn’t feel utter and constant disdain; imagine if we didn’t lash out....

 It sounds so peaceful, this state of Grace, and so profoundly out of my reach.
 “May as well start where we are,” I said in my second-ever letter.
 (So much for growth?)

-There are two types of rage.
+There are two types of rage, I’m discovering.
 Holy rage enables us to stand firmly alongside those who are suffering while doing what we can to lessen the harm.
 It propels us forward, steadily and with purpose — without leaving damage in its wake.
+We can’t do without holy rage.
 Toxic rage, on the other hand, fills us with hatred and vitriol.
 It burns through everything in its path — relationships, especially — and robs us of both our health and our humanity.

-Embodying holy rage, as opposed to its toxic counterpart, takes sustained effort.
-It calls for discipline: prayer, if you are a person who prays, and a fierce commitment to the silence practices one way or another.
+Embodying holy rage, rather than its toxic counterpart, takes sustained effort.
+It calls for discipline: prayer, if you are a person who prays, and a commitment to the silence practices one way or another.

 Something to work for.